 The fact that you are paid a salary (rather than by the hour) does not necessarily mean you are ineligible for overtime pay.
 For example, salaried department store managers and even assistant managers have been found to be eligible for overtime pay through North Carolina wage and hour dispute claims.

-The Fair Labor Standards Act
+The Fair Labor Standards Act (FLSA)

 The Fair Labor Standards Act (FLSA) sets minimum compensation standards and requires certain types of employees to be paid overtime if they work more than 40 hours per week.
 Unfortunately, the statutes and regulations are vague and cumbersome.

-The North Carolina Wage and Hour Act
+The North Carolina Wage and Hour Act (NCWHA)

-The North Carolina Wage and Hour Act also grants employees in this state several important rights with respect to wages and fringe benefits.
+The North Carolina Wage and Hour Act (NCWHA) also grants employees in this state several important rights with respect to wages and fringe benefits.
 For example, an employer cannot reduce an employee’s compensation or commission structure without providing advanced written notification.